Managing Light Sources in the Inspector

 5 – Show the Environment settings.

-1 – The daytime buttons let you set up lighting in the morning, midday, evening or at midnight.
+1 – The Time of Day buttons let you set up lighting in the morning, midday, evening or at midnight.
 The rightmost button lets you set up the time.
-The daytime option affects the sunlight and sky.
+The selected option affects the sunlight and sky.
 See The Daylight Settings for details.

 4 – The Cloudiness slider only affects how the sky looks without changing the amount of the sun or moon light.

 5 and 6 – The nearest city and coordinates define the geographic location.
 This information is used to simulate the daylight.
 See The Daylight Settings for details.
 To choose the location or time zone, open the Geolocation settings by tapping on the city name or coordinates.

 7 – The North direction parameter lets you set up the direction to the north in your project.
 You can also rotate the compass directly in the 2D view.